twitter/finatra/http/README.md

 * Startup tests should mimic production as close as possible.
 As such:
     - avoid using `@Bind` and "override modules" in startup tests.
     - set the Guice `stage` to `PRODUCTION` so that all singletons will be eagerly created at startup (integration/feature tests run in `State.DEVELOPMENT` by default).
-    - prevent Finagle clients from making outbound connections during startup tests by setting Dtab entries to `nil!`.
+    - prevent Finagle clients from making outbound connections during startup tests by setting `com.twitter.server.resolverMap` entries to `nil!`.

 For example: